stefanreuther/c2ng/README.txt

 Status
 =======

-  This is a mostly complete, mostly usable Planets client.
-The GUI is still rough at times.
+  This is a complete, playable Planets client at a feature level comparable to PCC1/PCC2.
+The GUI is still rough at times, but we have a rock-solid engine under the hood.

   Browsing and loading local and network games ................. done
     Browse your hard disk as well as network.